Laws of Quantum Programming: Introduction

 \subsection{An Illustrative Example}

-The laws proposed in this paper are anticipated to play a role in quantum programming, akin to that played by the laws presented in \cite{Hoare87, Hoare88, Hoare93} in classical programming.
+The laws proposed in this paper are anticipated to play a role in quantum programming, akin to that played by the laws presented in~\cite{Hoare87, Hoare88, Hoare93} in classical programming.
 To explore this prospect, this subsection demonstrates a simple example applying our proposed laws.

-Quantum error correction (QEC) techniques are the key to large scale and practical quantum computing.
+Quantum error correction (QEC) techniques are the key to large-scale and practical quantum computing.
 Usually, QEC codes can be conveniently written as quantum programs.
-Let us consider the simplest QEC code -- the \textit{three qubit bit-flip code} (see \cite{NC00}, Section 10.1.1).
+Let us consider the simplest QEC code---the \textit{three qubit bit-flip code} (see~\cite{NC00}, Section 10.1.1).
 The following example shows how the correctness of this code can be derived directly using our laws.

 \begin{exam}[QEC Code] Suppose that we want to send a qubit $q$ in state $|\psi\>=\alpha|0\>+\beta|1\>$ through a channel that flips from $|0\>$ to $|1\>$ (and vice versa) with a certain probability, called a \textit{bit flip channel}.
 The basic idea of QEC is: \begin{enumerate} \item (\textbf{Encoding}) Encode the state $|\psi\>$ in three qubits $q,q_1$ and $q_2$ as $\alpha|000\>+\beta|111\>$.
-This can be done by initiating $q_1,q_2$ both in basis state $|0\>$, and then performing $\mathit{CNOT}$ twice both with $q$ as the control qubit but the first with $q_1$ and the second with $q_2$ as the target qubit. \item (\textbf{Sending via noisy channel}) Each of the three qubits is sent through an independent bit flip channel.
-Assume that a bit flip happens only on one or none of the qubits. \item (\textbf{Decoding}) Perform two $\mathit{CNOT}$ both with $q$ as the control qubit but the first with $q_2$ and the second with $q_1$ as the target qubit. \item (\textbf{Error correction}) Measure qubit $q_2$ in the computational basis: if the outcome is $0$ then the procedure terminates.
-Otherwise, we measure qubit $q_1$ also in the computational basis: if the outcome is $0$ then terminate; otherwise perform the $\mathit{NOT}$ gate on qubit $q$. \end{enumerate} As suggested in \cite{Feng23}, the above entire process can be appropriately modelled as a nondeterministic quantum program:
+This can be done by initialising $q_1,q_2$ both in basis state $|0\>$, and then performing the controlled-\textsf{NOT} gate twice, both with $q$ as the control qubit, but the first with $q_1$ and the second with $q_2$ as the target qubit. \item (\textbf{Sending via noisy channel}) Each of the three qubits is sent through an independent bit flip channel.
+Assume that a bit flip happens only on one or none of the qubits. \item (\textbf{Decoding}) Perform the controlled-\textsf{NOT} gate twice, both with $q$ as the control qubit, but the first with $q_2$ and the second with $q_1$ as the target qubit. \item (\textbf{Error correction}) Measure qubit $q_2$ in the computational basis: if the outcome is $0$, then the procedure terminates.
+Otherwise, we measure qubit $q_1$ also in the computational basis: if the outcome is $0$, then terminate; otherwise, perform the \textsf{NOT} gate on qubit $q$.
+Additional \textsf{NOT} gates are applied to $q_1$ and $q_2$ conditioned on the measurement outcomes to recover them to their initial state. \end{enumerate} As suggested in~\cite{Feng23}, the above entire process can be appropriately modelled as a nondeterministic quantum program: